-The mission of the MPN Research Foundation is to stimulate original research in pursuit of new treatments — and eventually a cure — for the blood cancers polycythemia vera, essential thrombocythemia and myelofibrosis, known collectively as myeloproliferative neoplasms.
+MPN Research Foundation stimulates original research in pursuit of new treatments — and eventually a cure — for the blood cancers polycythemia vera, essential thrombocythemia, and myelofibrosis, known collectively as myeloproliferative neoplasms.

 The foundation has played a key role in funding some of the more important work that has been done over the last two decades, translating ideas into meaningful impact for patients.
 For example, identification of some of the mutations that are involved in the disease, and specifically some of the driver mutations, these were in part funded by the foundation.
 We used to put all of our patients in one bucket, then say some are high risk, some are low risk.
 But now with the advent of all of the mutational work, it helps guide us in treatment decisions and outcome predictions.

 Sloan Kettering Cancer Center and MPNRF Scientific Advisor

 Message from Barbara Van Husen, MPNRF Board Chair

 When in 2005 the single point gene mutation associated with MPNs was discovered (Jak2 V617F), we were convinced this would change everything.
 And, in fact, it has.
 From the challenge of finding someone who could spell myeloproliferative disorder (now neoplasm), MPNs are now among the hottest things on the blood cancer front.